oblivia-simplex/Narrativity/1_joyce.md

-whose importance holds the earlier periods in suspense until in some final resolution all that is significant crystallizes in a perfection of plot and motivation, and all the rest, wanting any real brush with language, retreats once more to ground: that\'s narrative as I knew it thirty years ago, and it seemed then, as it does now, inadequate to the world of my experience.
+whose importance holds the earlier periods in suspense until in some final resolution all that is significant crystallizes in a perfection of plot and motivation, and all the rest, wanting any real brush with language, retreats once more to ground: that's narrative as I knew it thirty years ago, and it seemed then, as it does now, inadequate to the world of my experience.

-To avoid the fate of perpetrating such stuff, I instead wrote a poetry which found itself increasingly characterized by argument, deploration, pleading, threats, until I realized that I didn\'t like how that worked either, and stopped writing altogether for about twenty years.
+To avoid the fate of perpetrating such stuff, I instead wrote a poetry which found itself increasingly characterized by argument, deploration, pleading, threats, until I realized that I didn't like how that worked either, and stopped writing altogether for about twenty years.